MPh-py/MPh/docs/tutorial.md

 >>> model.geometries()
 ['geometry']
 ```
 is set up to depend on that very value.
-So the geometry will
+So it will effectively change
-effectively change the next time it is rebuilt.
-Comsol performs the
+the next time it is rebuilt.
+This will happen automatically once we
-rebuild automatically once we solve the model, but we may also trigger
+solve the model.
+But we may also trigger the geometry rebuild right
-it right away.
+away.
 ```python
 >>> model.build()
 ```